SymfonyCasts/symfony5/sfcasts/rector.md

 [Symfony repository](https://github.com/rectorphp/rector-symfony) where it tells you about a bunch of Symfony "rules" - fancy word for "upgrades" - that they've already prepared!
 That was nice of them!

+***TIP
+The config on this page will now look different than in the video.
+But, it still works the same.
+Copy the latest version into your app.
+***

 Below, copy the inside of their callback function... and paste it over what we have.